gemoc/activitydiagram/README.md

-# activitydiagram
+# DSL for Activity Diagram
-Sample for GEMOC that illustrates the various GEMOC usages on an Activity Diagram
+Design and implementation of a DSL for Activity Diagram according to the GEMOC methodology and tooling.